 There’s a lacrosse free-for-all in the MLL gear market, and it seems to be flying under the radar.

 For the first time in the 20 year history of Major League Lacrosse, athletes can use just about whatever equipment they want.
 In recent years, the MLL opened the door to partnerships with manufacturers aside from Warrior / New Balance, the league’s leading sponsors.
-Maverik,
+Maverik, Powell Lacrosse and TRUE have also been official partners of the league and fair game for players to use in recent years.

 Thanks to the coronavirus pandemic, the door has been busted wide open in 2020 for players to have complete freedom to wear what they feel comfortable in or are paid to wear by their sponsors.
 The only real caveat is color, which is to be approved by the league, and likely a much smaller agreement between brand and league than required in years past.